 Establishing Your Timeline

 If you are already in Chicago, the end of your current lease is likely to determine your timeline.
 As you begin your search, keep in mind that apartments are usually listed four to eight weeks before they become available to move in, because current tenants have until 30–60 days before the end of their lease to decide whether to renew.
 Management companies won’t usually know sooner than that which, if any, units will be available to a new renter.

 Use these guidelines to determine when to begin your search.

 - Does your visa status require you to register an address immediately on arrival?
 International students should arrange for housing—and perhaps a phone number—before arriving so that your SEVIS registration will be quick and easy.
 It’s not a good idea to arrive without somewhere to live already lined up.

 - Work backwards.
-Once you have determined when you will arrive in Chicago, allow at least 8 weeks for your apartment search.
+Once you have determined when you will arrive in Chicago, allow 6–8 weeks for your apartment search.
 You can find a roommate before then, but this is when the actual apartment hunt begins.

 - Will you be able to visit Chicago?
 If so, a carefully planned trip to the city four to six weeks before your move should allow you to see a variety of units and speed up the paperwork.
 If not, you will want to allow some extra time to work through the process remotely.